Hymettus: Geography

 The flanks of Hymettos are dotted with caves.
 The largest and most notable is Koutouki cave, which has its entrance on the east flank of the mountain, near Paiania.
 The smaller Liontari cave has its mouth at the north end of the mountain, west of Glyka Nera and is named after the lion of Hymettos which is said to have lived on the mountain in the past and to have terrified the inhabitants of the surrounding area.

-Monuments
+Archaeology and monuments

 In antiquity there was a sanctuary to Zeus Ombrios ("Zeus rain bringer") on the summit with numerous offerings dating especially to the 8th-7th centuries BC; they are on the site of a military base and not currently accessible.
 There is also an ancient quarryman's hut on the western slopes of the mountain, one of two buildings in ancient Attica which preserves its roof.

+A small geometric and classical site was discovered on the mountain in 1921 by J. M. Prindle of Harvard University; Carl Blegen, then assistant director of the American School of Classical Studies at Athens, made an exploratory excavation there in 1923.
+T. Leslie Shear excavated the site in 1924, meeting the project's expenses from his own money.

 There are several notable Byzantine monasteries on the mountain, including: